 America’s Logistics Center: We are America’s Logistics Center.
-As one of the only regions offering a logistics infrastructure that includes rail, air, maritime and highway, it is easy to see why Global Trade magazine continues to select JAX as a top U.S. logistics hub.
+As one of the only regions offering a logistics infrastructure that includes rail, air, maritime and highway, it is easy to see why Global Trade magazine continues to select Jacksonville as a top U.S. logistics hub.
 Our region exports more than $5.4 billion in goods and services annually.
 And, our modern transportation infrastructure includes 10 airports, an FAA-licensed horizontal spaceport, two deep-water ports with four marine terminals, a strong network of railways and direct access to major roadways and interstates.

 The Port of Fernandina, located in Nassau County at the Florida/Georgia border, is the region’s other deep-water port.
 Containerized commodities moving through the port include consumer goods, building materials, plastics and frozen foods.